Mississippi welfare funds scandal: Auditing and criminal investigations

+Jury deliberations began March 20, 2026.
+The same day, Dibiase would be acquitted on all charges.
+Ted DiBiase Jr. would be the first, and potentially only, defendant in the Mississippi welfare funds scandal whose case resulted in a criminal trial.
+The other remaining defendants in the scandal who were criminally charged have pleaded guilty and had agreed to aid the prosecution.

 Civil proceedings

 In October 2021, the state auditor's office sent demand letters to various recipients of the misspent grant money, asking for repayment.
 In May 2022, the Department of Human Services filed a lawsuit against 38 defendants to get back about $24 million in misspent funds.
 Former federal prosecutor Brad Pigott and the office of the Mississippi Attorney General represented the department.
 The defendants included Brett Favre, Marcus Dupree, Paul Lacoste, and the DiBiases.
 On July 22, the director of the Department of Human Services, Bob Anderson, fired Pigott from his position as lead counsel on the state's lawsuit.
 Pigott alleged the decision was politically motivated.
 Anderson initially attributed the dismissal to Pigott's failure to inform his superiors about his plans to subpoena documents concerning the volleyball stadium from the University of Southern Mississippi before saying that the state needed a larger legal team.
 Pigott was replaced the following month by attorneys from the firm Jones Walker.

 In August 2023, the Mississippi Supreme Court denied Brett Favre's request to be removed as a defendant from the civil lawsuit.
 The decision came nearly four months after a Hinds County judge dismissed a similar request as well.